 The Hopkins County population was 414 [heads of households] in the 1810 U.S. Federal Census, and it grew to 9,866 by 1860, excluding the enslaved.
 Below are the number of slave holders, enslaved, free Blacks, and Mulattoes for 1850-1870.

 1850 Slave Schedule

 - 16 free Blacks [most with last name Herrin]

 - 34 free Mulattoes [most with last names Earle, Lewis, and Oakley]

 - 557 Mulatto slaves

 - 20 freee Mulattoes [many with last names Baker and Fisher]

 - About 83 U.S. Colored Troops listed Hopkins County, KY, as their birth location.

 - Charleston, Hopkins County, Kentucky: 41 African Americans, many with last name Metcalf; and 16 Mulattoes with the last names Bishop, Morris, Paravel, and one Smouthers.
 Total population 1,575.
-According to the title Kentucky Place Names, by R. N. Rennick, (p.
-56), there was a post office in Charleston from 1855-1909 and a coal-loading station that was on the Illinois Central Railroad line.
+According to Kentucky Place Names, by R. N. Rennick, (p.
+56), there was a post office in Charleston from 1855-1909 and a coal-loading station on the Illinois Central Railroad line.